ObelusFamily/Parts-Unlimited-qzdJ0/backend/README.md

 To start the app use: `yarn dev` from the backend directory.

-Make sure your DB is up and running.
+Make sure your DB is up and running and that you create a `.env` file with `MONGODB_URI` set to the correct value.

 ## Dependencies